 Sephiroth from Final Fantasy VII is a megalomaniacal Big Bad who spends most of the game on a murderous killing spree (including famously and brutally slaying a beloved main character), pausing only to mock and psychologically manipulate Cloud.
 Because he does it with such style and is such a BadassPretty Boy, fans have turned him into a Draco in Leather Pants (see that entry for more).
 In the original game, Sephiroth was, in fact, fairly decent, if aloof and a bit cold, during the Nibelheim flashback, set before he goes insane, a portrayal retained in prequels; naturally, this just adds fuel to the Misaimed Fandom.

 Fans who complain about the Squall and Rinoa romance of Final Fantasy VIII, saying that he should have got with Quistis when she offered the opportunity simply because she's Ms. Fanservice.
 Quistis's advances towards Squall were based entirely on her hopes of obtaining emotional support from a guy who's even more messed up than she is.
 As Squall points out, she's his teacher and it would be grossly unprofessional and unethical of her.
 Not to mention that it's later implied that their relationship would be akin to Brother-Sister Incest.
-This hasn't stopped some fans from pairing them.
+Technically, they aren't, so this hasn't stopped some fans from pairing them.

 Lightning of Final Fantasy XIII has a lot of fans for her tough, take-no-prisoners attitude and her tendency to punch people who piss her off.
 They seem to have missed the part where treating everyone around her as incompetent and/or worthless and berating even her sister for "lying" about turning into a l'Cie (something that no sane person would ever lie about) is not good for her or anyone else.
 Also, punching people doesn't fix anything and doesn't even make her feel that much better, which is why she gets Character Development to be a better friend.
 (And no, that doesn't mean she's not tough anymore.)

 Final Fantasy Tactics Advance is huge with this trope due to Marche's actions and motivations in the game.
+To put it simply, many fans agree to view him as an Anti-Villain.
 He searches for a way to go back home to the real world and finds out the only way he could do it is convincing his friends to come home with him while abandoning everything that made their lives perfect in the fantasy world since they were using the said fantasy world to escape from their problems instead of facing them (Mewt is a prince and is no longer bullied, Ritz's hair is now naturally red, and Marche's brother, Donned, can actually walk when he wasn't able to back home).
 Many people view Marche as a complete villain for "destroying" a dream world (since that world stops existing when Marche and his friends all wish to go home) and making his brother become crippled again.
-Most people ignore that Donned accepted the fact that he can't walk again when he goes back home, Rtiz knowing that she would have to return home eventually and when she does go back, she accepts her natural white hair (which makes her mother happy to see her daughter be happy), and Mewt standing up to the bullies that bothered him in the beginning of the game.
+Most people ignore that Donned accepted the fact that he can't walk again when he goes back home, Ritz knowing that she would have to return home eventually and when she does go back, she accepts her natural white hair (which makes her mother happy to see her daughter be happy), and Mewt standing up to the bullies that bothered him in the beginning of the game.
+Marche does have a point about escaping and running away from reality, but on the other hand, it would NOT HAVE HURT ANYONE to remain in Ivalice, because there was no indication that the real world existed or people knew they traveled to the new one.
 Despite these facts, many fans still believe Marche is a totally selfish boy that doesn't care what happens to his friends or his brother as long as he can go home, despite the fact that Marche convinced everyone why they need to go home.
 This is most likely the reason why Final Fantasy Tactics A2 has a hero who is perfectly happy to have adventures and whose return home actually requires him to.

 There's also the beginning cutscene, which shows random townsfolk transforming into monsters when the world changes into Ivalice.
 Marche and his friends may have gotten what they always wanted, but not everyone else was as lucky.